MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-office-apps.md

     - **S/MIME**: If the highest priority label applies S/MIME signing and encryption, and the label is also configured for encryption from the Azure Rights Management service, that label is applied to the email message with the same S/MIME signing and encryption but also the label's configured encryption settings for the Azure Rights Management service.

-    - **Double Key Encryption**: If the highest priority label applies the encryption setting for Double Key Encryption, no label or encryption is selected for the email message if Outlook doesn't support Double Key Encryption.
+    - **Double Key Encryption**: If the highest priority label applies the encryption setting for Double Key Encryption, no label or encryption is selected for the email message if the label is configured for **Let users assign permissions when they apply the label**.
+The label and protection is applied if the label is configured for **Assign permissions now**.

     - **Custom permissions for Word, PowerPoint, and Excel**: If the highest priority label applies just user-defined permissions for Word, PowerPoint, and Excel (the option **Let users assign permissions when they apply the label** and **In Word, PowerPoint, and Excel, prompt users to specify permissions**), no label or protection is selected for the email message because Outlook doesn't support this label configuration.